Study: indoor dining significantly increases risk of servers spitting in your food - The Beaverton

 Although the study’s creators acknowledged that we are all making calculated risks, they urge safer alternatives to working up a mouthful of spit and letting it rip.
 These include “accidentally” dropping soup in their lap, or even just lightly farting on meals before serving.

-“While we’re all making calculated risks, we all have to together to prevent the spread of this disease, and that should explore safer methods of letting it out than hacking up a real good sploot, as satisfying as that can be.”
+“While we’re all making calculated risks, we all have to work together to prevent the spread of this disease, and that should explore safer methods of letting it out than hacking up a real good sploot, as satisfying as that can be.”